pachyderm/pachyderm/src/server/pkg/storage/storage-format-spec.md

 can work fine as a process that is always passively running.

 The other big difficulty with Pachyderm GC is race conditions.
-Because of our de-dupe system, an object that is unreferenced and thus ready to be GCed may at any point get re-referenced and thus cease to be ready for GC.
+Because of our deduplication system, an object that is unreferenced and thus ready to be GCed may at any point get re-referenced and thus cease to be ready for GC.
 I think we can solve this with a generational system wherein each object belongs to a generation, and we record a bloom filter that describes the